Real estate investing: How many mortgages can you have?

 Before obtaining a blanket loan, think about the following:

-- Because of the different rules that exist from state to state, you can’t use a blanket mortgage to purchase properties in multiple states
+- Because of the different rules that exist from state to state, you would likely need a separate blanket loan for the properties you want to buy in each state.

 Despite these drawbacks, blanket loans can make it easier to buy multiple properties in the same area.